-Its many good charms offset the dark tidings and omens of despair rumored through history to follow Prunus spinosa, commonly called blackthorn.
+The many good charms of Prunus spinosa, commonly called blackthorn, offset the dark tidings and omens of despair rumored throughout history.

 Once thought of a plant that would bring bad luck upon any house that takes the blossoms through its doors, the modern shrub is now considered less evil and more a culinary and horticultural delight.
 Its bad reputation originates from its wickedly sharp thorns that can grow to almost four inches long.
 Before the invention of antibiotics, the thorns would break under the skin of people who had bad encounters with the shrub and lead to often life-threatening infections.
 Thanks to modern medicine, that outcome happens less frequently.
 Instead, those who encounter the shrub are greeted with its pretty blossoms and delicious fruits.